 - The onsite construction site agent must take into account prevailing wind strength and wind direction and must have preventative measures on standby to minimize dust pollution that may cause damage to people and property. - The liberation of dust into the surrounding environment shall be effectively controlled by the use of, inter alia, water spraying and/or other dust-allaying agents.
-The use of potable water should be avoided for dust control.
-The speed of haul trucks and other vehicles must be strictly controlled to avoid dangerous conditions, excessive dust or excessive deterioration of the road being used. - Earth-works should be done after the harvest season, or as agreed upon by the Applicant/land-owner.
+The speed of haul trucks and other vehicles must be strictly controlled to avoid dangerous conditions, excessive dust or excessive deterioration of the road being used. - In agricultural areas, earth-works should be done after the harvest season, or as agreed upon by the land-owner.